anyscale/llm-router/README.md

 We use labeled samples in the format `(query, score_label)`.
 The `routing_label` can be derived from the `score_label` by setting a score threshold for quality, i.e. `routing_label = 1 if score_label >= 4 else 0`.

-we'll dive into the detailed process of preparing our labeled dataset.
+Next, we'll dive into the detailed process of preparing our labeled dataset.

 ## 1.1: Query Dataset

-We want our router to be effective in open-ended chat domains.
+We want our llm router to be effective in open-ended chat domains.
 So, our first step is to collect a set of generic queries from the [Nectar dataset](https://huggingface.co/datasets/berkeley-nest/Nectar).
 We chose the Nectar dataset for two reasons: it combines queries from many different domains, including open-ended chat, and it has responses from many models, including over 191K responses from GPT-4.

 ```python